Architecture & Standards Use Details

-The accompanying figure zooms in on ARC-IT artifacts that are accessed by RAD-IT to support regional ITS architecture development and SET-IT to support project development/systems engineering.Architecture Use Details
+The accompanying figure zooms in on ARC-IT artifacts that are accessed by RAD-IT to support regional ITS architecture development, by SET-IT to support project development/systems engineering, and the communications view artifacts accessed by the Standards Map.Architecture and Standard Use Details

 As shown, RAD-IT uses service packages as a primary entry point that allows the regional architect to select the ITS services of interest and then gather all of the relevant ARC-IT artifacts for those ITS services.
 The regional architect uses RAD-IT to develop a regional architecture customized to his region.
 This architecture focuses on:- Stakeholders, their roles within the architecture with respect to services offered, which address concerns related to responsibility and delivery of services to end users.